 Which A-level subjects should I choose?

-However, to demonstrate that you have the skills, you may want to choose subjects that involve research, analysis and communication - such as history, geography, modern languages, sciences or maths - as these can give you an edge.
+There are no essential subjects that you must take at A-level.
+However, to demonstrate that you have the skills, choose subjects that involve research, analysis and communication - such as history, geography, modern languages, sciences or maths - as these can give you an edge.
 Be aware that many universities do not accept general studies or critical thinking A-levels.

 Legal work is intellectually challenging and competitive, so universities expect excellent A-level grades as evidence that you'll be able to cope with the demands of studying law.
-As such, entry requirements for an undergraduate law degree at top universities typically range from A*AA to AAB.
-Other institutions will have less stringent criteria so check when searching for courses.
+Entry requirements for an undergraduate law degree at top universities typically range from A*AA to AAB.
+Other institutions have less stringent criteria, so check when searching for courses.

-Some universities will specify required GCSE grades in English, maths and possibly a foreign language.
+Some universities specify required GCSE grades in English, maths and possibly a foreign language.

-In addition, to study law at university you will often have to take the National Admissions Test for Law (LNAT) as part of your application.
+In addition, to study law at university you’ll often have to take the National Admissions Test for Law (LNAT) as part of your application.
 This does not test your knowledge of law - instead, it assesses your aptitude for the required skills.

 Do I need a law degree?

 You can become a lawyer without a law degree.
-When you have completed your undergraduate study in a different subject, you'll need to take a one-year law conversion course known as the GDL.
+When you have completed your undergraduate study in a different subject, you'll need to take an SQE preparation course.

 Can I become a lawyer with a 2:2 or a third?

 Law is such a competitive sector that even candidates with top grades can sometimes struggle to get a training contract or pupillage after their studies.
 You'll find that a 2:1 degree is often the minimum requirement for entry.

 Nevertheless, you can become a lawyer with a 2:2 or a third.
 You'll need to ensure that your applications stand out in other ways, for example by gaining extensive and varied work experience, such as pro bono work or court marshalling.
 It's a good idea to make speculative applications to smaller high street solicitors, rather than applying to major city firms.